Research project Kom op tegen Kanker

 - Form for the patients committee of Kom op tegen Kanker

-Please download this Word form and fill in the fields according to the specifications as mentioned in the form.
-The form, correctly filled in in Dutch and written so as to be understandable to a non-expert audience, has to be sent to the email email@example.com before the deadline of April 1, 2020 at 5 PM.
-The application is complete only if both the e-loket AND this Word form are completed and submitted to FWO!
+Please download this Word form and complete according to the specifications as mentioned in the form.
+The form, correctly filled in in Dutch and written so as to be understandable to a non-expert audience, has to be mailed to email@example.com before the deadline of April 1, 2022 at 5 PM CET.
+The application is complete only if both the e-portal AND this Word form are completed and submitted to FWO!

 - List research discipline codes